Netatalk/netatalk/doc/manual/Authentication.md

 The **save password** option in the **Global** section of *afp.conf* enables this feature, but the AFP client must also support and honor this flag.

-To allow clients to change their passwords, set the **set password** option.
+To allow users to change their passwords remotely through the client, set the **set password** option.
 This depends on the UAM in use and is not supported by all of them.
 Notably, the PAM-based UAMs support this feature, while those based on classic UNIX passwords do not.
-The Randnum UAM supports authentication only and does not register an AFP password-change handler.
+The legacy Randnum UAM supports password changes, but the SRP UAM does not.